Are You Being Micro Managed or Being Kept in the Dark?

 By being aware of the differences between you and your colleagues, team or manager’s style, you can use the above language techniques to easily and effectively create more fulfilling and successful business relationships.

-© Qt, 2000 – 2017.
+© Qt, 2000 – 2023.
 All Rights Reserved.
 All of the above information is subject to copyright laws.
 No part may be reproduced, transmitted, adapted or otherwise copied in any form or by any means without prior written permission from the copyright owner.
-Thank you for your co-operation.
+Thank you.